cardano-foundation/CIPs/CIP-optimized-uplc-serialization/README.md

 > (Appendix D, Section D.2.2, page 31 )
 > Suppose that we have a set 𝑋 for which we have defined an encoder 𝖤 𝑋 and a decoder 𝖣 𝑋 ; we define an 𝑋 which encodes lists of elements of 𝑋 by emitting the encodings of the elements of the list, encoder 𝖤 each preceded by a 𝟷 bit, then emitting a 𝟶 bit to mark the end of the list.

-from what cited above we can understand that the current constant's types serialization works exactly as the list one, in particoular a list of 4 bit values.
+from what cited above we can understand that the current constant's types serialization works exactly as the list one, in particular a list of 4 bit values.

 this encoding takes care also of the "empty list" case which is never the case for well formed list of types.